XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 ### 1. Calculate release time

-You must [specify the time](reference-rippled.html#specifying-time) as whole **seconds since the Ripple Epoch**, which is 946684800 seconds after the UNIX epoch.
+You must [specify the time][Specifying Time] as whole **seconds since the Ripple Epoch**, which is 946684800 seconds after the UNIX epoch.
 For example, to release funds at midnight UTC on November 13, 2017:

 <!-- MULTICODE_BLOCK_START -->